|

 - to ensure that members are paid fairly and equally without

-losing jobs – identifying and preparing e.g. pay for work of
+losing jobs - identifying and preparing e.g. pay for work

-equal value cases to pursue where there is a good chance of
+of equal value cases to pursue where there is a good chance

-implement fair pay across the board (see 1 below)
+and implement fair pay across the board (see 1 below)

-- to defend members threatened by massive loss of pay due to
+- to defend members threatened by massive loss of pay due

-and the services they provide (see 2 below)
+pay and the services they provide (see 2 below)

 - Campaigning to put pressure on politicians locally and nationally